-So you’ve made the decision to visit this incredible place (’cause seriously, why not?!).
+So you've made the decision to visit this incredible place ('cause why wouldn't you?!).
 Now begins the exciting but gruelling process of trip planning.
-Hopefully you’ve read our all-encompassing how-to guide to seeing Machu Picchu on the cheap and our tips on flying South America affordably, which is practically all the info you need for booking this trip yourself!
+Hopefully you've read our all-encompassing how-to guide to seeing Machu Picchu on the cheap and our tips on flying South America affordably, which is practically all the info you need for booking this trip yourself.

 Now, one of the lesser but essential costs of visiting Machu Picchu is purchasing entrance tickets to the ruins.
 This must be done before arrival at the site, as tickets are not sold at Machu Picchu itself.
-There’s several ways to purchase your tickets.
-Here’s the 2016 prices and your options for buying!
+There are several ways to purchase your tickets.
+Here's the 2020 prices and your options for buying!

 Machu Picchu Main Grounds